 Principal and CEO

-Courtney Stamm serves as the Managing Director of The Liaison Group (TLG) and the National Cannabis Roundtable.
+Courtney Stamm serves as the Chief Operating Officer of The Liaison Group (TLG) and the National Cannabis Roundtable.

 A seasoned entrepreneur, fundraiser and organization management professional, Courtney joined TLG in March 2018 to navigate the transition to Greenspoon Marder LLP, manage corporate functions and to help scale the firm’s policy practice.

 Having begun her career in the newsroom at ABC News Nightline with Ted Koppel, Courtney went on to serve as Director of Special Projects for Robert F. Kennedy Human Rights before transitioning to senior fundraising roles with organizations both domestic and international in scope, including the Marine Corps Scholarship Foundation where she contributed to an 85% increase in annual revenue over the course of three years.

 A native Midwesterner, Courtney received a BA in History with distinction from the University of Michigan.
 She lives in Washington, DC, with her wife and family.

 Director of Policy